 Every successful Rotary district is comprised of strong people that are part of the district leadership team and it is no different in Rotary District 6980.
-This team includes the district governor, governor elect, and district governor nominee.
-These leaders along with past and future leaders that include assistant governors, district committee chairs, and past governors help our district thrive.
+This team includes the district governor, governor-elect, and district governor nominee.
+These leaders along with the past and future leaders that include assistant governors, district committee chairs, and past governors help our district thrive.

 Born and raised in Savannah, Georgia, Jerry attended Georgia Southern University, where he received his degree in business management.
 He was also active in various campus organizations, serving two terms as President of Delta Tau Delta fraternity.
 After short stints as a banker, then tax assessor, Jerry spent the next thirty years with DuPont Pharmaceuticals/Bristol-Myers Squibb, receiving twenty-one sales achievement awards.

 He retired in 2006.
 Very active in various community activities, he is serving on the boards of the Goldenrod Chamber of Commerce, Goldenrod Historical Society, and Project Esteem of Winter Park.
 Jerry was a member of the Primrose Center Board of Directors, serving as Vice Chairman, and served on the steering Committee for the American Diabetes Association StepOut walk for Diabetes.
 He also served as the Cedar Ridge subdivision liaison to the Seminole County Commission.
 Jerry served three years as a non-Bar Association member of the Eighteenth Judicial Circuit Grievance Committee.
 He is a member of Willow Creek Presbyterian Church, serving as Deacon and Usher.
 His home Rotary club is Orange County East-Winter Park, where he joined in 1985 and served in several leadership positions.